avikor/entity_component_system/README.md

 We would also need a Velocity Component which would store data regarding the spaceship's speed in both horizontal and vertical axis.
 We could store both components in a container which we would name a spaceship entity.
 Consequently we would also need to implement a draw and erase routines (systems), which could draw and erase the spaceship.
-As well as a mover system, which would move the spaceship.
+And a mover system as well, which would move the spaceship according to its velocity.
 Now, should we want to implement yet another entity, say a plane, we could use our already implemented
 Graphics and Velocity and components, name a new plane entity, and use our current systems to move the plane around
-in the same way a spaceship moves, optionally using a different velocity.
+in the same way we move a spaceship, optionally by using a different velocity.
 Other than the plane entity, no new class or routine should be implemented.

 Using traditional OOP design, we could've implemented an abstract GameObject class, and have each new class inherit it.
-Thus if we want a plane instance, which behaves a bit differently from an alien spaceship, we need to implement a new plane class.
+Thus if we want a plane instance, which behaves a bit differently from an alien spaceship, we would've needed to implement a new plane class.
 Now say we wish to implement a graphic object which does not move, some of the approaches to solve this might include:
 1. Instancing the object with zero horizontal and vertical speeds.
 2. Removing the velocity logic from GameObject class, and implementing it only in the spaceship and plane classes.